lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 instance you can store a jpeg image inside a key.
 A value can't be bigger than 512 MB.

-The ``set`` command has interesting options, that are provided as additional arguments.
+The ``set`` function has interesting options, that are provided as additional arguments.
 For example, you may ask ``set`` to fail if the key already exists:

 ```lisp